Main Menu

 "These old-fashioned "fried cakes," as sometimes called, need the addition of Royal Baking Powder to make them light, tender and digestible.
 The fat should be in a deep kettle, and hot enough to brown a piece of bread in 60 seconds or the doughnuts will absorb grease."

-Page 21: Doughnuts: Doughnuts, Afternoon Tea Doughnuts, Crullers
+Page 21: Doughnuts, Afternoon Tea Doughnuts, Crullers

 Puddings and Other Desserts

-Page 21: Puddings and Other Desserts: Rice Pudding
+Page 21: Rice Pudding

 Pudding Sauces